norns-study-group/pirate-radio/README.md

 ## The Tools

 - GitHub: this repository will house the script and will eventually be released on norns.
-- Kanban Board: The `mvp` (Minimum Viable Product) [kanban board](https://github.com/norns-study-group/pirate-radio/projects/1) will be used to track work.
 - Text Editor: Bring your own text editor / IDE.
 If you don't have one yet, your tutor will help you select one that fits your skill and aesthetic.
 - Command Line: Use the command line / terminal to commit your code.
 Again, your tutor will help you learn git.
 - norns / shield: :)